bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 |tag-project-changed|

 The :code:`ivy.script.validation.skip` compilation parameter of our Project Build Plugin is now set to :code:`false`.
 This validates IvyScript code within Ivy processes by default during compilation.
-So errors and warnings related to the IvyScript code will be reported.
+Therefore, errors and warnings related to the IvyScript code will be reported.

 Read more about the compilation parameters and their default values here: https://axonivy.github.io/project-build-plugin/snapshot/9.4/compileProject-mojo.html#skipScriptValidation

-Programmable process elements
+Programmable Process Elements
 *****************************

 |tag-project-changed|

-We changed the UI technology to build custom inscription editors for prograammable process elements.
+We changed the UI technology to build custom inscription editors for programmable process elements.
 Therefore, existing programmable elements, built with AWT, will show deprecation warnings.

 Affected elements are: :ref:`Program Start Event <process-element-program-start>`,